Top Contact Information

 Restricting Exercise

 Running, jumping, and playing can cause stitches to rip and surgical sites to open.
-Limit your pet’s exercise for at least 10 to 14 days.
+Your vet may recommend limiting your cat’s exercise for at least 10-14 days.

 Preventing Licking or Scratching

-If a cat or dog scratches or licks the incision site, infections and other issues can occur.
-This is why your dog or cat is usually sent home with an Elizabethan collar (E-collar).
-Your dog or cat should wear this E-collar for 10 to 14 days or longer, depending on the healing process.
+Infections and other issues can occur if a cat scratches or licks the incision site.
+This is why your cat is usually sent home with an Elizabethan collar (E-collar).
+Depending on the healing process, your cat may be required to wear this E-collar for 10-14 days or longer.

 It’s best to keep the E-collar on them at all times.
 This ensures your pet doesn’t get the opportunity to scratch or lick their incision.

 Sometimes, pets don’t like to eat or drink while wearing the cone.
-You may remove it for short periods to allow your pet to eat or drink, but replace it immediately afterward.
-Basically, if you’re not actively watching them, the cone must be on.
+You may remove it for short periods to allow your pet to eat or drink but must replace it immediately afterward.
+Essentially, if you’re not actively watching them, the cone must be on.
+This includes overnight hours.

 Examining the Surgical Area

-It’s crucial to monitor the surgery site to make sure it’s healing properly.
-Watch for signs that indicate that infection or other issues may be occurring:
+Monitoring the surgery site to ensure it’s properly healing is crucial.
+Watch for signs that indicate an infection or other health issues:

 • Swelling